phossa/phossa-shared/README.md

     }
     ```

     Usage,

     ```php
     $obj =  MySingletonClass::getInstance();
     ```

-  This singleton has a feature which allows singleton class to extended
+    This singleton implementation has a feature which allows singleton class
+    to extended.

     ```php
     <?php